 Volunteers assist The Golf Channel staff in production of the telecast.
 Substantial golf knowledge is necessary and course knowledge is preferred.
 Volunteers must be able to work all 4 days, Thursday – Sunday- no exceptions will be made.

-Volunteers assist with Tailgate on the Green and other on course hospitality venues.
-Responsibilities include credentialing guests, supply distribution, and serving as a leison for sponsors, guests and VIP’s.
+Volunteers assist with on-course hospitality venues.
+Responsibilities include credentialing guests, supply distribution, and serving as a liaison for sponsors, guests and VIP’s.

 Marshals ensure fair play among all participants as well as safety for spectators, and are stationed at locations throughout the course.
 Focus is on the tees, landing areas, greens and spectator crosswalks.
 There is a mandatory pre-tournament training session for this position.